SeanIFitch/icarus_v2/README.md

 The <a href="https://pubmed.ncbi.nlm.nih.gov/29666248/">Icarus</a> NMR Pressure Jump Apparatus is a novel device used to rapidly switch the pressure within an NMR sample cell.
 This enables study of the unfolded protein under native conditions and, vice versa, study of the native protein under denaturing conditions.
 This project is the <a href="https://github.com/vstadnytskyi/icarus-nmr">second</a> version of a monitoring software for the pressure sensors and digital controls.
 It is responsible for displaying device readings, controlling and testing hardware, and detecting faults.

-Once a DATAQ DI-4108 USB device is detected by the monitoring software, it establishes a connection and begins reading data from the USB device at 4000Hz.
+Once a DATAQ DI-4108 USB device (check out its protocol [here](https://www.dataq.com/resources/pdfs/misc/Dataq-Instruments-Protocol.pdf)) is detected by the monitoring software, it establishes a connection and begins reading data from the USB device at 4000Hz.
 The analog and digital channels monitored are as follows:
 * Analog:\
 	CH0: target pressure sensor\
 	CH1: depressurization valve lower sensor\